minetest/contentdb/app/flatpages/privacy_policy.md

 * Encrypted backups may be shared with selected Minetest staff members (moderators + core devs).
   The keys and the backups themselves are given to different people, requiring at least two staff members to read a backup.
-* Emails are visible to moderators and the admin.
+* Email addresses are visible to moderators and the admin.
   They have access to assist users, and they are not permitted to share email addresses.
 * Hashing protects passwords from being read whilst stored in the database or in backups.
 * Profile information is public, including URLs and linked accounts.